 Outlook 2016 includes enhanced features for email, calendar, contacts and task management.
 You can quickly attach most recently used documents, and for attached files shared from OneDrive or SharePoint you can designate them as read-only or give edit permissions to recipients for easy collaboration.
 Office Outlook 2016 also allows you to use a Group rather than a distribution list.
 This saves time and facilitates collaboration because a group can be created with a few clicks and organized around topics and conversations relevant to a team.
 A Group provides a common area for all of a team's threads, holds a complete email conversation history, and allows teams to interact from the Group's Inbox.
 Search in Outlook 2016 email is faster and allows you to search across your own device, your Exchange 16 server, or your Office 365 Mailbox.
 When searching for email, Outlook 2016 provides people and keyword suggestions from Exchange 2016 based on the content of your mailbox.
-For hybrid deployments that combine Office 365 Exchange Online with an on-premises Exchange organization, you can perform a multi-mailbox search across on-premises and Office 365 mailboxes.
+For hybrid deployments that combine Microsoft 365 Exchange Online with an on-premises Exchange organization, you can perform a multi-mailbox search across on-premises and Microsoft 365 mailboxes.
 (See Office 365 integration with on-premises Exchange.)

-Outlook 2013 introduces a cleaner and more contemporary users interface designed to help users work more efficiently with email, calendars, and contacts.
+Outlook 2013 introduced a cleaner and more contemporary users interface designed to help users work more efficiently with email, calendars, and contacts.
 The message list itself includes a truncated preview of each message to help you prioritize your responses.
 You can reply to an email quickly by entering your response directly into the Reading Pane or by starting an IM chat with Lync.
 The message list also includes commands to flag, delete, or mark messages as read or unread, and the Inbox includes two new buttons, All and Unread, for easier message management.
 You also have the option of keeping your calendar, appointments, meetings and upcoming tasks in view without the distraction of switching from email mode.
 The new People Card consolidates critical details about a contact such as phone, email, social media updates, and presence.
 You can schedule a meeting, send an IM or make a phone call directly from the People Card.
 With the new Site Mailboxes feature, Exchange emails and SharePoint documents can be combined in a shared project space available to authorized team members through Outlook.
 A Site Mailbox can contain a team folder, calendar, and a task list and simplifies collaboration by allowing members to file and access a project's emails and documents within the familiar Outlook environment.

 Outlook 2010 allows you to manage multiple email accounts, including Gmail and Hotmail, from a single location.
 Another new feature that also saves time and reduces the chances of overlooking important messages is Conversation View, which allows you to manage long message threads as a single logical conversation.
 Scheduling is enhanced with E-mail Calendar, which lets you send schedules to colleagues, and with the new Schedule View, which allows you to view multiple calendars side by side.
 Improved search capabilities support complex queries, allow you to save and recall your favorite searches, and deliver fast results when you search your emails, calendars, or contacts.
 Integration with Microsoft Lync Server or its predecessor, Office Communications Server, provides Outlook 2010 with presence awareness and the ability to initiate a phone call from within Outlook.
 Another innovation in Outlook 2010 is MailTips, which can alert you when you attempt to send an email to a large distribution list or to an unavailable recipient.
 When used with Exchange Server 2010, Outlook 2010 can provide voice-to-text previews of voice messages so you can quickly scan your voicemail from your Outlook inbox.